Is it time to reach out for help?

 Addiction is an illness.
 And just like any other disease, it rarely gets better on its own.
 Addiction needs to be treated.
 If you are struggling with an addiction, sometimes it is hard to recognize you need help.
 This is one of the trickiest parts of the disease.
 However, if you identify with any of the warning signs below, it may be time to change and seek treatment.

-If you are currently struggling with a substance use problem, we understand how scary it can feel to reach out for help.
+If you are currently struggling with a substance use disorder, we understand how scary it can feel to reach out for help.
 Fortunately, addiction is not an illness you have to battle alone.
 The entire team at Jackson House Addiction Treatment & Recovery Center is here and ready to help you with your recovery.

 When you are ready to change and seek help, you will have lots of options for where to receive treatment.
 For lasting recovery and sobriety, it is important you find a treatment center where you feel comfortable, supported and have access to the tools and resources you need to make a lifelong change.
 We hope Jackson House Addiction Treatment & Recovery Center can be the place where you start your recovery and learn to live life to the fullest without the use of drugs or alcohol.